sainik-developer/sainik-freelancr-website/_pages/about-me.md

 ---

 ## **Intro**
 My name is Sainik Chattapadhyay,having 10+ years of experiences of developing software with large, small and R&D companies in India and Europe.
-I have complated my Master in Technology from *Indian Institute of Information Technology, Allahabad*code related.
-Having experiece in completing successfully Android and full stack application with best architecture.I have my own android library and which is partly open-sourced at [link to EBook Player!](https://github.com/sainik-developer/ebook_Player)
+I have complated my Master of Technology from *Indian Institute of Information Technology, Allahabad*.
+Experiece in developing Android app and full stack app with best architecture.I have my own android library and which is partly open-sourced at [link to EBook Player!](https://github.com/sainik-developer/ebook_Player).
+I am experienced with software architecture for android and backend system.
+I have long exposure of AWS architecture.

 ## Skills
  * Programming Language : Java(8+ and prior), Kotlin, Scala, , Java script, Type script, Shell script.